-- x climate change mitigation and climate change adaptation in line with the Paris Climate - x the protection of biodiversity and ecosystems; - x the transition to a circular economy.
+- climate change mitigation and climate change adaptation in line with the Paris Agreement; - the protection of biodiversity and ecosystems; - the transition to a circular economy.

 No specific sustainability index has been designated as a reference benchmark for the purpose of attaining the above environmental characteristics.